metridoc/metridoc-app/README.md

 and this application represents starting point to use these components.
 Although this readme should help you get started, more details about MetriDoc software are available at the MetriDoc [wiki](https://github.com/metridoc/metridoc-wiki/wiki).
-For the most part, MetriDoc is an api / scripting tool to migrate data and the view part is an optional component to view / download thatdata.
+For the most part, MetriDoc is an api / scripting tool to migrate data and the view part is an optional component to view / download that data.
 If you want to use any of the view components that have been created for MetriDoc, this is the place to start.

 #### Getting Started